-For COUN 693 - 300 hours total - 120 client direct service.
-Attend 1 hour of individual on-site supervision per week as well as weekly group supervision led by faculty supervisor.
+COUN 693 - students must complete a second supervised internship experience that totals a minimum of 300 clock hours-120 client direct service - over the course of a semester.
+Additionally, students must attend 1 hour of weekly, individual on-site supervision led by a designated site supervisor as well as weekly group supervision led by faculty supervisor.